 Health-related data can also be helpful from a health economic perspective.
 By analyzing the effects of drugs, their cost-effectiveness can also be determined.
 This requires the analysis of treatment data from a large number of patients.
 The method can help determine which formulation is eligible for NEAK (National Health Insurance Fund of Hungary, formerly OEP) support.

 “The InnoHealth DataLake project covers a wide range of medical fields.
-The set of sub-projects was organized to illustrate the possibilities of data-driven health care, research and innovation, in which each of the subprojects focus on an important use-case or area.”
+The set of sub-projects was organized to illustrate the possibilities of data-driven health care and pharmaceutical innovation, in which each of the subprojects focus on an important use-case or area.”

 A good example of this is the stroke project.
 When a sudden stroke is diagnosed, in most cases, its severity and nature are not known, nor the type of care the patient will eventually need.
 Therefore, the patient may also be transported to a location where the appropriate conditions for treatment are not met.
 This can significantly impair the effectiveness of the intervention, as in the case of a stroke, the time window of the intervention can be very narrow.
 If there was a way to know the type of care the patient will need during the patient transport, it will significantly contribute to the success of the treatment.
 With the help of a system based on video communication, it is possible to scale the condition of the patient (determine the type of intervention needed) and the patient will be transported to an appropriate place of care, thus minimizing the extent of health damage.
 This example illustrates that health data has become an indispensable player in almost all areas of healthcare today, from prevention through patient care to drug innovation.